christytan/OCI-GoldenGate/BuildNodeApps.md

 Now that you have a sample application setup, lets get your database's secure wallet for connectivity

-### STEP 2: Secure Copy ATP Dedicated database wallet to developer client
+### STEP 2: Transfer database wallet to developer client

 - Login to Oracle Cloud Infrastructure account and select **Autonomous Transaction Processing** from menu
 ![](./images/800/atpd1.png)